nosas/blog/custom_object_detection/article.md

 Replace `cog_SUIT_NAME` to `cog`, and `toon_ANIMAL` to `toon` in all .xml files

-Used VSCode's search and replace, should create a script Maybe unnecessary, can add a step when creating TensorFlow records
+Used VSCode's search and replace, should create a script Alternatively, add a step during TensorFlow TF records creation to simplify labels

+`~/blog/custom_object_detection/tensorflow/scripts/generate_tfrecord.py`

 ---
 ## Create TensorFlow records